Mary Poppins (film): Legacy

 Julie Andrews and Dick Van Dyke were reteamed in the TV-movie Julie and Dick at Covent Garden (1974), directed by Julie's husband Blake Edwards.

 Mary Poppins is widely considered Walt Disney's "crowning achievement".
 It was the only Disney film to receive a Best Picture nomination in his lifetime.

 Some of the profits from the film were used to build the Walt Disney World Monorail System; reflecting this is the MAPO (MAry POppins) safety system included on all Disney monorails.
 Walt Disney World's Railroad steam locomotives are also fitted with a boiler safety device marked MAPO.

-Never at ease with the handling of her property by Disney or the way she felt she had been treated, Travers never agreed to another Poppins/Disney adaptation.
+Never at ease with the handling of her property by Disney or the way she felt she had been treated, P.L.
+Travers, the original author, never agreed to another Poppins/Disney adaptation.
 So fervent was her dislike of the Disney adaptation, and of how she felt she had been treated during the production, that when producer Cameron Mackintosh approached her about the stage musical in the 1990s, she acquiesced on the conditions that he use only English-born writers and that no one from the film production be directly involved.